-New Jersey Farm Bureau continues to oppose any legislation seeking to regulate or ban the raising of livestock, including bills like the gestation crate and the "veal bill."
+New Jersey Farm Bureau supports strong standards for the care and treatment of domestic livestock and continues to oppose any legislation seeking to regulate or ban the raising of livestock, including bills like the gestation crate and the "veal bill."
 Farm Bureau believes these farm activities should be regulated using the NJDA's animal care standards.
+Farm Bureau supports and encourages the NJDA to update the humane standards to align with American Veterinary Medical Association (AVMA) and industry best management practices.